ldziura/ldziura/README.md

 - 🌱 I’m currently learning **Python, Qt, Django**

-- 👨‍💻 All of my projects are available at [https://www.artstation.com/humourmortel](https://www.artstation.com/humourmortel)
+- 👨‍💻 All of my other projects are available at [https://www.artstation.com/humourmortel](https://www.artstation.com/humourmortel)

-- 💬 Ask me about **Houdini**

 - 📫 How to reach me **ldzuira@artfx.fr**